Tudor Castle: A Landmark at Hersheypark | 1973 – 2019

 …A Happy Experience

 Tudor Castle served as a unique entrance for Hersheypark.
-While the theme regions Tudor Square and Rhineland were replaced by the theme region Founder’s Way in 2014 and later Hershey’s Chocolatetown in 2020, it was a striking piece from an old era.
-It served as an early first impression for park-goers, which while queue lines were necessary as many visitors were making their way into the park, they had a beautiful place to wait.
+The theme regions Tudor Square and Rhineland were replaced by the theme region Founder’s Way in 2014.
+Later, they were replaced by Hershey’s Chocolatetown in 2020.
+It was a striking piece from an old era.
+It made an early first impression for park-goers.
+Queue lines were necessary as many visitors were making their way into the park – yet, they had a beautiful place to wait.

 Advertisements